 Fitness Challenge: Hiking

-We have some great hiking trails nearby.
+We have some great hiking trails nearby like the Noland Trail and the trails at First Landing State Park.
 I enjoy walking through the woods, hearing the wind in the trees and seeing wildlife.
 Hiking is a great way to stay fit.
 The only equipment you really need is a good pair of shoes.
 A few things that might make hiking more enjoyable are a small backpack to keep things like your water bottle and keys, a hat with a brim to provide some sun protection, and maybe a walking stick or hiking poles.

 My hiking fitness challenge is to do a five mile hike each month.
 When you are traveling, you might have the chance to do longer trails.
 If your goal is to be able to take longer day hikes, you might consider setting additional hiking fitness challenges like 10, 15, and 20 mile hikes.